Dr. Khan the Teacher

 Teaching has always been my passion.
 As evident from academic journey, I have been associated with the teaching role since 2005.
 Over these years, I have learnt and continually reinvented myself to become a better educator.
 Viewing teaching as an ongoing journey that advances with time and experience, I have embraced diverse experiences and invested the time and effort to benefit from diverse areas of interest.
 Spending my initial years in a a developing country, I have witnessed how education changes lives.
 I have also seen how quality education can change individuals, societies, and countries at large.

 My teaching experience is truly international.
-I have taught at universities in three different countries—Pakistan, UAE, and the United States.
+I have taught at universities in various countries—Pakistan, UAE, Oman, and the United States.
 For more than fifteen years, I have been actively involved in the development and instruction of various courses in business, education, communication, and analytics.

 Dr. Khan’s Teaching Philosophy

 Teaching is about a healthy attitude towards life.
 It is a value system that defines our profession as not only a source of learning, but also as an institution of mentorship and guidance.
 It is this healthy attitude towards life that I adopted teaching as a profession where I can do my part in building a better future for our children.
 My goal as a teacher has been very focused on the need to impart quality education to make a positive difference in the lives of others.

 My role as an educator derives its greatest strength from the realization that I can make a positive difference in the lives of others.
 I contribute by creating a nurturing environment for my students and facilitate their learning to help them be innovators and critical thinkers.
 My approach to teaching reflects my experiences with my own teachers and mentors, as well as my belief that classrooms provide unique places to explore emerging ideas.
 I know how much I have benefitted from excellent, dedicated teachers, and my goal is to similarly contribute to the professional development of my own students.